Advance-Technologies-Foundation/genai-deployment/README.md

 ## Install Docker

-Install Docker on a physical or virtual machine running Linux OS to deploy the global search components.
+Install Docker on a physical or virtual machine running Linux OS to deploy the GenAI components.

 Refer to the official Docker installation documentation for Linux (Debian-based distributions):
 https://docs.docker.com/install/linux/docker-ce/debian/